-- providing a safe environment for children, young people and vulnerable adults to learn and develop in our College setting - identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our College, setting including off site provision and activity, - Following the procedures set out by Greater Manchester and Bury's Safeguarding Children's Board, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2020 by: - Knowing that safeguarding and promoting the welfare of children, young people and vulnerable adults is everyone's responsibility and the voice of the young person is evident - Protecting young people and vulnerable adults at our College from maltreatment - Establishing a safe environment in which our students can learn and develop within an ethos of openness
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, inside or outside the home, including online - providing a safe environment for children, young people and vulnerable adults to learn and develop in our College setting - identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our College, setting including off site provision and activity, - Following the procedures set out by Greater Manchester and Bury's Safeguarding Children's Board, Working Together to Safeguard Children and Keeping Children Safe in Education by: - Knowing that safeguarding and promoting the welfare of children, young people and vulnerable adults is everyone's responsibility and the voice of the young person is evident - Protecting young people and vulnerable adults at our College from maltreatment - Establishing a safe environment in which our students can learn and develop within an ethos of openness

-- Preventing impairment of young people and vulnerable adult's health or development; - Ensuring young people and vulnerable adults at our College develop knowledge, skills and behaviours in circumstances consistent with the provisions of safe and effective care - Understanding that no single professional can have the full picture of a young person or vulnerable adult's needs and circumstances.
+- Preventing impairment of young people and vulnerable adult's health ordevelopment; - Ensuring young people and vulnerable adults at our College develop knowledge, skills and behaviours in circumstances consistent with the provisions of safe and effective care - Understanding that no single professional can have the full picture of a young person or vulnerable adult's needs and circumstances.
 Everyone who comes into contact with young people and their family has a role to play in identifying concerns, sharing information and taking prompt action - Undertaking the role so as to enable students at our College to have positive outcomes - Ensuring, as a College we embed safeguarding through clear systems of communication and Continuous Professional Development (CPD) so that safeguarding is a robust element of our College. - The DSL will ensure that policies, process and procedures for students in subcontracted provision is safe and robust.